tomjoht/documentation-theme-jekyll/mydoc/mydoc_alerts.md

 summary: "You can insert notes, tips, warnings, and important alerts in your content.
 These notes make use of Bootstrap styling and are available through data references such as site.data.alerts.note."
 sidebar: mydoc_sidebar
 permalink: /mydoc_alerts/
+folder: mydoc
 ---

 ## About alerts
 Alerts are little warnings, info, or other messages that you have called out in special formatting.
-In order to use these alerts or callouts, just reference the appropriate value stored in the alerts.yml file as described in the following sections.
+In order to use these alerts or callouts, reference the appropriate value stored in the alerts.yml file as described in the following sections.

 ## Alerts